syncfusion-content/angularjs-docs/angularjs/ListBox/Getting-Started.md

 ![](Getting_Started_images\Getting-Started_img1.png)

-## Create a ListBox widget in AnularJS
+## Create a ListBox widget in AngularJS

 Essential JavaScript includes angular directives for all controls with the ej.widget.angular.min.js script file.
 All the Essential JS directives have been encapsulated into a single module called **ejangular**.
 To render our ej controls in angular, you need to refer the “angular.min.js” and “ej.widget.angular.min.js” in your application.